Myc: Relationship to stem cells

 Myc genes play a number of normal roles in stem cells including pluripotent stem cells.
 In neural stem cells, N-Myc promotes a rapidly proliferative stem cell and precursor-like state in the developing brain, while inhibiting differentiation.
 In hematopoietic stem cells, Myc controls the balance between self-renewal and differentiation.
+In particular, long-term hematopoietic stem cells (LT-HSCs) express low levels of c-Myc, ensuring self-renewal.
+Enforced expression of c-Myc in LT-HSCs promotes differentiation at the expense of self-renewal, resulting in stem cell exhaustion.
+In pathological states and specifically in acute myeloid leukemia, oxidant stress can trigger higher levels of Myc expression that affects the behavior of leukemia stem cells.

 c-Myc plays a major role in the generation of induced pluripotent stem cells (iPSCs).
 It is one of the original factors discovered by Yamanaka et al. to encourage cells to return to a 'stem-like' state alongside transcription factors Oct4, Sox2 and Klf4.
 It has since been shown that it is possible to generate iPSCs without c-Myc.

 Interactions

 Myc has been shown to interact with: